 Recently I passed my PMI-ACP exam.
-I had signed up for PMI Membership, which gave me access to PMI's eReads and Reference library, before the exam.
-This book (PMI-ACP Exam Prep: 1000+ PMI-ACP Practice Questions with Detailed Solutions by Tim Bagnall and Christopher Scordo) was the only book on "Agile" in that library.
+I had signed up for PMI Membership, which gave me access to PMI’s eReads and Reference library (discontinued by PMI), before the exam.
+This book (PMI-ACP Exam Prep: 1000+ PMI-ACP Practice Questions with Detailed Solutions by Tim Bagnall and Christopher Scordo) was the only book on “Agile” in that library.

 I spent nearly 12 precious hours before my exam in attempting the questions on this book.
 In this post, I’m sharing my review of the book, and its usefulness for the PMI-ACP exam.